phanikishoreg/dist-sys-exercises/lec-3/discovery/REPORT.md

 python <programName.py> <IP:Conversion Server> <Port: Conversion server> <IP:Discovery Server> <Port: Discovery server>

 where,
-programName.py ñ It is the name of the conversion server written in python.
+programName.py ¬ñ It is the name of the conversion server written in python.
-IP: Conversion Server ñ The IP of the conversion is given as an input parameter.
+IP: Conversion Server ¬ñ The IP of the conversion is given as an input parameter.
-Port: Conversion Server ñ It is the port number of the Conversion server on which the conversion server will run.
+Port: Conversion Server ¬ñ It is the port number of the Conversion server on which the conversion server will run.
-IP: Discovery Server ñ It is the IP address of discovery server
+IP: Discovery Server ¬ñ It is the IP address of discovery server
-Port: Discovery server ñ It is port number of discovery server.
+Port: Discovery server ¬ñ It is port number of discovery server.

 Run: